rotki/rotki/docs/api.rst

                   "coingecko":"vet",
                   "protocol":"None"
               }
-          },
+          ],
           "message": ""
       }

-   :resjson object result: A mapping of asset identifiers to their respective asset details.
+   :resjson list result: A list of assets that match the query with their respective asset details.
    :statuscode 200: Assets successfully queried.
    :statuscode 500: Internal rotki error